stoobit/Productivity-Pro/README.md

 - assign background templates to folders

 ## 🗺️ Release 2.0.7
-- show summary of homeworks when tapping on a subject in schedule
+- show summary of homework when tapping on a subject in schedule
 - optimize rotation of items

 ## 🗺️ Release 2.0.8
+- introduce store with sticker packs and backgrounds
 - Library Extension

 ## 🗺️ Release 2.1.v